-(i) In either case the Recipient must ensure that any ".ack" file generated has an identical file name to the received ".zip" file, except in the case where there is substitution of the ".ack" file extension.
-Formatted: Font color: Black Formatted: Font color: Black

-(ii) A Recipient must ensure that an Acknowledgement file is initially written to the Inbox with a ".tmp" extension, and is only renamed with an ".ack" extension upon completion of the "Put" process.
+- (i) In either case the Recipient must ensure that any ".ack" file generated has an identical file name to the received ".zip" file, except in the case where there is substitution of the ".ack" file extension. - (ii) A Recipient must ensure that an Acknowledgement file is initially written to the Inbox with a ".tmp" extension, and is only renamed with an ".ack" extension upon completion of the "Put" process.